MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-changes-history.md

 ### What's new

 - Updated API with Microsoft Authentication Library (MSAL) in place of deprecated Azure Active Directory Authentication Library (ADAL)
-- Improved "Database Status" monitor by adding two additional [database statuses](managed-instance-management-pack-monitoring-configuration.md#database-status-monitoring) for Geo-Replication - COPYING and OFFLINE_SECONDARY
+- Improved "Database Status" monitor by adding two more [database statuses](managed-instance-management-pack-monitoring-configuration.md#database-status-monitoring) for Geo-Replication - COPYING and OFFLINE_SECONDARY
 - Added support for [custom management server resource pools](managed-instance-management-pack-monitoring-pool.md)
 - Added support for [enabling debug logging](managed-instance-management-pack-enable-debugging.md) in Windows Event Log
 - Added new [Operations Manager console task](managed-instance-management-pack-export-event-log-task.md), which allows saving and transport of the Event Log file from the Management Server
-- Added new [regular expression filtering mask type](managed-instance-management-pack-automatic-monitoring.md#instances-filtering) in the 'Instance Filtering' monitoring wizard step; now the instance names can be filtered using regular expression as well as wildcards for include and exclude from the monitoring
+- Added new [regular expression filtering mask type](managed-instance-management-pack-automatic-monitoring.md#instances-filtering) in the 'Instance Filtering' monitoring wizard step; now the instance names can be filtered using regular expression and wildcards for include and exclude from the monitoring
 - Added support for manually setting the expiration date for the application client secret in the [Automatic Monitoring Template wizard step](managed-instance-management-pack-automatic-monitoring.md#auto-create-spn)
-- Updated memory and space monitoring workflows to apply four significant digit rounding in all the values
+- Updated memory and space monitoring workflows to apply four significant digit roundings in all the values
 - Updated display strings

 ### Bug fixes

 - Fixed an issue with the "Database Status" monitor becoming healthy despite the database being in an unhealthy state in some configuration cases
-- Fixed an issue with the client secret expiration date in the Service Principal Name in case of using Automatic Monitoring Template; now the user can manually set the expiration date for the application client secret
+- Fixed an issue with the client secret expiration date in the Service Principal Name if using Automatic Monitoring Template

 ## December 2021 - 7.0.34.0 RTM

 ### What's new

 - Improved the "CPU Utilization" monitor and the associated performance rule.
 Now they show the same data as on the Azure portal
-- Updated the SPN creation process related to the [latest changes in Azure API](/azure/active-directory/develop/reference-breaking-changes#appid-uri-in-single-tenant-applications-will-require-use-of-default-scheme-or-verified-domains)
+- Updated the Service Principal Name creation process related to the [latest changes in Azure API](/azure/active-directory/develop/reference-breaking-changes#appid-uri-in-single-tenant-applications-will-require-use-of-default-scheme-or-verified-domains)
 - Updated display strings

 ### Bug fixes